Citrinae-Lime/Riru/README.md

 Riru only does one thing, inject into zygote in order to allow modules to run their codes in apps or the system server.

-> The name, Riru, comes from a character. (https://www.pixiv.net/member_illust.php?mode=medium&illust_id=74128856)
+> The name, Riru, comes from a character. (https://www.pixiv.net/member_illust.php?illust_id=74128856)

 ## Requirements

-Android 6.0+ devices rooted with [Magisk](https://github.com/topjohnwu/Magisk)
+Android 6.0+ devices rooted with [Magisk](https://github.com/HuskyDG/magisk-files/tree/main)

 ## Guide

 ### Install

-* From Magisk Manager

-  1. Search "Riru" in Magisk Manager
-  2. Install the module named "Riru"

   > The Magisk version requirement is enforced by Magisk Manager.
 You can check [Magisk's module installer script](https://github.com/topjohnwu/Magisk/blob/master/scripts/module_installer.sh).

-* Manually

-  1. Download the zip from the [GitHub release](https://github.com/RikkaApps/Riru/releases)
+  1. Download the zip from the [GitHub release](https://github.com/Citrinae-Lime/Riru/releases)
   2. Install in Magisk Manager (Modules - Install from storage - Select downloaded zip)

 ### Common problems